 Pay Now links also automatically invalidate when homeowners enroll in recurring payments through the Pay Now flow.

-- Homeowners whose most recent payment was made by check through an eligible bank lockbox receive a specialized version of the Upcoming Payment Due email with a 1 Click Check Payer option.
+- Homeowners whose most recent payment was made by check may receive a specialized version of the Upcoming Payment Due email with a one-click AutoPay enrollment option.
 See the Check to Digital section for details.

 Contents